What Is The YouTube Category List?

 You would be surprised how well a gaming channel can do on YouTube.
 Gaming channels can be gameplay walkthroughs, reviews, and even hour long streams of watching other people play some game.
 People want to know what their favorite creators think of the newest games.

-A huge portion of the fresh and trending content on YouTube come from gaming channels.
+A huge portion of the fresh and trending content on YouTube come from gaming channels, and some of them are even faceless YouTube channels.

 Some of the most successful creators on the platform, like "PewDiePie" and "Mr. Beast", are Gaming Channels.
 Those two independent creators have a combined subscriber count of over 200 million people!
 (That's a little less than 2/3 of the United States Population!)